chocolate stout doughnuts

 - 120g dark chocolate, finely chopped

-- Place the rounds on a large baking tray lined with non-stick baking paper, allowing room to spread.
-Using a 4cm round cutter, cut the inside of each round and remove.
-Set aside for 30 minutes or until risen.
+- Line a large baking tray with non-stick baking paper.
+Roll out the dough on a lightly floured surface to 1.5cm thick.
+Using an 8.5cm round cookie cutter+, cut 6 rounds from the dough.
+Arrange on the tray, allowing room to spread.
+Using a 4cm round cutter, cut and remove the centre of each round.
+Set aside at room temperature for 30 minutes or until risen.

-- Once cool, break into small crumbs.
-While the praline is cooking, cook the doughnuts for 8–10 minutes or until golden and puffed.
+- Bake the doughnuts for 8–10 minutes or until puffed and golden.
 Allow to cool completely.

 donna hay team